 Exercise the same judgment you use for drinking and driving.
 Your body processes and metabolizes alcohol in your breast milk at the same rate as your blood stream.
 Contrary to some myths, drinking does not increase your milk supply.
 In fact, it might even reduce it because it can inhibit let-down and leave your body dehydrated.
 So go ahead and enjoy a drink, but be sure to drink plenty of water to replenish your fluids.

 3) Pump And Dump Days Are Done

-There's no need to pump and dump, unless it makes a mama feel better.
-Alcohol in your breast milk mirrors your blood alcohol levels and both peak about 40 minutes after a glass of alcohol.
+Pump and dump is a catchy phrase but may not be necessary.
+Alcohol in your breast milk mirrors your blood alcohol levels and both peak about 40 minutes after you've had a glass.
 After that, your body will start metabolizing the alcohol, clearing it from both your bloodstream and your breast milk.
 (Of course, different body types metabolize alcohol differently, so factor that in when you're considering your own choices).
 The good news?
 Alcohol doesn't accumulate in breast milk any more than it does in your blood, so there’s no need to pour that liquid gold down the drain.

 Mamas, your body is amazing for birthing and nourishing a new being.
 And we think that's just one more reason to celebrate!